A clinical study launching at the NC State College of Veterinary Medicine is targeting a common and difficult to treat cancer in dogs.

 With the help of the American Kennel Club, researchers will reach out to 27,000 owners of dog breeds that have an increased risk of developing the disease.
-Those breeds include the beagle, Shetland sheepdog, West Highland white terrier, Scottish terrier, Jack Russell terrier and the American Eskimo dog.
+Those breeds include the beagle, Shetland sheepdog, West Highland white terrier, Scottish terrier, Russell Terrier, Parson Russell Terrier and the American Eskimo dog.
 If criteria are met, urine samples from 1,095 dogs will be collected by pet owners and sent to the CVM to be analyzed for the second stage.

 “As part of our mission to work with dogs and their owners, we are accumulating data to help us identify potential environmental influences associated with these cancers in both dogs and humans.” ~ Matthew Breen